CTEC-2025/MBS1250/README.md

 # MBS1250 Arduino Library

-## Version: 0.2.0 ##
+## Version: 0.2.5 ##
 A Lightweight Arduino Library For Reading Analog Voltage And Calculating Pressure From The Danfoss MBS1250 Sensor (10Bar Varient).

-## What's New In v0.2.0
+## What's New In v0.2.5
-- Voltage Clamping Added To 'readVoltage()' (0.5V-4.5V Range
+- Cleaned And Clarified Internal Code
-- Optional 'enableClamping(false)' For Diagnostic Reading
+- Improved Pin Warning Messages
-- 3.3V And 5V Reference Voltage Support
+- Added Inline Comments And Consistent Formatting
-- Added 'AdvancedRead' Example
+- No API Changes

 ## Features
 - 'readPressure()' Converts Analog To Pressure (Linear 0-10Bar)